Dhamma Articles And Talks By Subject

 I noticed that people were increasingly relinquishing responsibility for their own confusion and disappointment in favor of therapists and doctors and prescription drugs and social and “spiritual” “gurus.”

 My sadness only increased as I realized that most people blamed themselves for their feelings of inadequacy, no matter their level of achievements.
 I did not understand why we all seemed to be intently focused on fruitless pursuits.
 No one appeared to be truly happy no matter what impermanent object, view, or idea was acquired.
 The world itself was becoming more confusing and frightful.
-I grew up in time when the phrase “mutually assured destruction” was first used.
-As a people on this planet we are so insistent on holding onto our views that we would annihilate each other defending them!
+I grew up in a time when the phrase “mutually assured destruction” was first used.
+As a people on this planet, we are so insistent on holding onto our views that we would annihilate each other defending them!
 How can this be understood?

-On the outside I would appear to be doing alright with my life.
+On the outside, I would appear to be doing alright with my life.
 Inside I was a mass of confusion and frustration.
 The Buddha, when teaching Right View, would speak of being “caught in a thicket of views” and this is certainly what my life felt like.
 The thicket would only get more distracting as I learned ever more (so-called) “effective” ways of coping.
 Drugs and alcohol helped for a short while and then only deepened my confusion and distraction.
 This unhappy life continued until I was twenty-five.
 Reluctantly I gave up drugs and alcohol and began a sober search for understanding.
-Eventually I came to The Four Noble Truths.
+Eventually, I came to The Four Noble Truths.

 When I first encountered “modern Buddhism” I found yet another thicket of views with the myriad and contradictory forms of Buddhism all claiming lineage and authenticity.
 Engaging in these many contradictory forms only developed more confusion and frustration.
 I took formal vows in a Tibetan lineage (since disavowed.)
 I pursued Zen, Chan, and Soen with my head spinning in emptiness, nothingness, and koans.
 I stepped into the PureLand only to find more confusion and a deep irrelevancy with my life.